A discrete framework for the interpolation of Banach spaces: Interpolation of operators

 Taking $\mf{S}_j = \widehat{C}(\T;X_j)$ and $\mf{T}_j = \widehat{C}(\T;Y_j)$ in Theorem \ref{theorem:Steininterpolation1}, assumption \ref{it:stein2} reduces to $T\ha{j+it}x \in C(\T;Y_j)$ for all $x \in \breve{X}$ and

 for $j=0,1$, which yields a periodic version of Stein interpolation for complex interpolation (see \cite[Theorem 2.1]{Vo92}).
 The power of Theorem~\ref{theorem:Steininterpolation1} is of course that it also works for other interpolation methods.
 For example, using Stein interpolation for the real interpolation method we interpolated weighted $L^p$-spaces and analytic semigroups in \cite{LL21c}.
-Stein interpolation for the sequentially structured interpolation method will play a key role in Lemma~\ref{lemma:steinweightedss} to interpolate weighted sequence spaces $\mf{S}(a)$, which in turn allows us to deduce a reiteration theorem.
+Stein interpolation for the sequentially structured interpolation method will play a key role in Lemma~\ref{lemma:steinweightedss}, which in turn allows us to deduce a reiteration theorem.